aqil18/aqil18/README.md

 ### Hi there 👋

-# 💫 About Me:
+# About Me:
-I am currently working on my own personal website.
+I am currently working on my own personal website

 ## 🌐 Socials: